abhisheksaurabh1985/beautiful-jekyll/aboutme.md

 </p>

 <p align="justify">
-The purpose of creating this website is twofold.
+The purpose of creating this website is two fold.
 One, to share whatever I learn with everyone. <b>Knowledge sharing</b> is one thing which makes me proud to be a part of the software development community.
 Two, there are some wonderful blogs out there on data science (machine learning in particular) & software development.
 At times it becomes difficult for me to sift through the bookmarked blogs.
 So, I've decided to make a summary of what I read and share the link to the source page with those who visit this website.
 </p>

 ## Education